 Finding the right CFO for a technology company requires more than a broad executive search.
 It requires a partner who understands the financial complexities specific to tech: recurring revenue models, equity structure, rapid scaling, capital markets exposure, and the operational demands of boards backed by institutional investors.
-This guide reviews the top CFO recruiting firms serving US technology companies, what distinguishes each firm, and how to evaluate them against your organization's specific needs.

 What Is a CFO Recruiting Firm?